RedBeardLab/zeeSQL-doc/docs/references.md

 #### JSON flag

 By default `zeeSQL` returns its result as an array of array.
-This makes parsing the result a little complex is some programming languanges.
+This makes parsing the result a little complex in some programming languages.

 The JSON flags instruct `zeeSQL` to return a single JSON string as result.